The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 ## Extra Mobility

 ![](https://xivapi.com/i/002000/002577_hr1.png)\
 Elusive Jump allows you to quickly and efficiently jump backwards out of trouble.
-The only use for this is re-engaging or disengaging from a boss for mechanics at the last second, or crossing long distances quickly.
+The main use for this is re-engaging or disengaging from a boss for mechanics at the last second, or crossing long distances quickly.
 Don’t be afraid to use it, but do your best to avoid yeeting yourself off the stage.
+Elusive Jump now also provides the buff Enhanced Piercing Talon, increasing its potency in the next 15 seconds.
+This expands the use-cases and can make it worth it to use it even in full uptime.

 ![](https://beta.xivapi.com/api/1/asset/ui/icon/002000/002598_hr1.tex?format=png)
 Winged Glide is a dash to a targeted enemy with 2 charges.
 It does not deal damage so you can use it freely whenever you need to gapclose longer distances.